NicTda/MAGTask/README.md

 # Content
 - Main menu, level selection (map) menu, match-3 linker with 5 tile colours
+- 8 levels to play
 - Objective based levels
--- At a bare minimum, score X points (first star)
+  - At a bare minimum, score X points (first star)
--- Pop X tiles of a given colour
+  - Pop X tiles of a given colour
--- Make a chain of a certain amount of tiles, X times
+  - Make a chain of a certain amount of tiles, X times
 - A penalty Grey tile that removes score

 # Level Editor

-- Very limited and version specific UI editor
+Very limited and version specific UI editor
 > Open the "Level_Editor" scene, then run
 - Allows the creation of new levels
 - Allows the modification of existing levels